Fast-Track Greek (CLAM034)

 |Duration of Module||Term 1: 11 weeks; Term 2: 11 weeks;|

-Through an intensive programme of language classes and guided independent study, students will acquire a solid grounding in the principles of Greek grammar, syntax, and vocabulary, so that they can read unadapted Greek texts with confidence; they will also have been introduced to a representative range of Greek texts, which they will be able to translate.
+Through an intensive programme of language classes and guided independent study, you will acquire a solid grounding in the principles of Greek grammar, syntax, and vocabulary, so that you can read unadapted Greek texts with confidence; you will also have been introduced to a representative range of Greek texts, which you will be able to translate.

 ILO: Module-specific skills

 - 1. recognise, explain and use for themselves the main principles of Greek grammar